Scorpion: Culture

+The scorpion is a culturally significant animal.
+One of the earliest occurrences of the scorpion in culture is its inclusion, as Scorpio, in the 12 signs of the Zodiac by Babylonian astronomers during the Chaldean period.

+In ancient Egypt, the goddess Serket, who protected the Pharaoh, was often depicted as a scorpion.
+In Greek mythology, Artemis or Gaia sent a giant scorpion named Scorpius to kill the hunter Orion, who had said he would kill all the world's animals.
+Orion and the scorpion both became constellations; as enemies they were placed on opposite sides of the world, so when one rises in the sky, the other sets.

-The scorpion is a culturally significant animal, appearing as a motif in art, especially in Islamic art in the Middle East.
+Scorpions are mentioned in the Bible and the Talmud as symbols of danger and maliciousness.
+The Sanskrit medical encyclopedia, The Suśrutasaṃhita, datable to before 500 CE, contains a detailed description of thirty types of scorpion, classified according to the levels of toxicity of their stings and their colours.
+Treatments for scorpion-sting are described.
+Scorpions have also appeared as a motif in art, especially in Islamic art in the Middle East.

 A scorpion motif is often woven into Turkish kilim flatweave carpets, for protection from their sting.
 The scorpion is perceived both as an embodiment of evil and as a protective force such as a dervish's powers to combat evil.
 In Muslim folklore, the scorpion portrays human sexuality.
 Scorpions are used in folk medicine in South Asia, especially in antidotes for scorpion stings.

-One of the earliest occurrences of the scorpion in culture is its inclusion, as Scorpio, in the 12 signs of the Zodiac by Babylonian astronomers during the Chaldean period.
-This was then taken up by western astrology; in astronomy the corresponding constellation is named Scorpius.

-In ancient Egypt, the goddess Serket, who protected the Pharaoh, was often depicted as a scorpion.

-In ancient Greece, a warrior's shield sometimes carried a scorpion device, as seen in red-figure pottery from the 5th century BC.
-In Greek mythology, Artemis or Gaia sent a giant scorpion to kill the hunter Orion, who had said he would kill all the world's animals.
-Orion and the scorpion both became constellations; as enemies they were placed on opposite sides of the world, so when one rises in the sky, the other sets.
-Scorpions are mentioned in the Bible and the Talmud as symbols of danger and maliciousness.

 The fable of The Scorpion and the Frog has been interpreted as showing that vicious people cannot resist hurting others, even when it is not in their interests.
 More recently, the action in John Steinbeck's 1947 novella The Pearl centers on a poor pearl fisherman's attempts to save his infant son from a scorpion sting, only to lose him to human violence.
-Scorpions have equally appeared in western artforms including film and poetry: the surrealist filmmaker Luis Buñuel made symbolic use of scorpions in his 1930 classic L'Age d'or (The Golden Age), while Stevie Smith's last collection of poems was entitled Scorpion and other Poems.
-A variety of martial arts films and video games have been entitled Scorpion King.
+Scorpions have equally appeared in western artforms including film and poetry: the surrealist filmmaker Luis Buñuel made symbolic use of scorpions in his 1930 classic L'Age d'or (The Golden Age).
+A hand- or forearm-balancing asana in modern yoga as exercise with the back arched and one or both legs pointing forward over the head in the manner of the scorpion's tail is called Scorpion pose.

-Since classical times, the scorpion with its powerful stinger has been used to provide a name for weapons.
-In the Roman army, the scorpio was a torsion siege engine used to shoot a projectile.
-The British Army's FV101 Scorpion was an armored reconnaissance vehicle or light tank in service from 1972 to 1994.
-A version of the Matilda II tank, fitted with a flail to clear mines, was named the Matilda Scorpion.